adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Whenever a token includes OIs (in "iss" or "sub" claims), these OIs must be configured accordingly.
 An OI serves to identify a PP or authority in the real world.
 Hence, parties MUST configure the website hosted under their OI to provide sufficient identifying information.

-Furthermore, parties MUST serve their root keys encoded in HTTPS headers with their website.
-These root keys MAY be endorsed by other parties.
-If this is the case, such endorsements MUST be served alongside the root keys at the PP's OI.
-All of a PP's keys, endorsed by third parties MUST be served under their OI.
-PPs MAY use their root keys to sign further, internal endorsements, i.e., endorse keys of their own to either issue emblems or further endorsements.

-TODO(djackson) - Is it better to define a HTTPS method of distribution?
-Why special case the root keys?

 ## Verification